What you can do

 Doing your own research

 Academics, independent researchers, and University students hoping to conduct their own formal research project should see our Research page.

-All volunteers help with the cooking, cleaning, and general camp maintenance.
-The station provides a friendly and international environment, so you'll feel right at home at Payamino in no time!
+All volunteers, as the other residents, must help with the cooking, cleaning, and general maintenance of base camp.
+The station provides a friendly and international environment, so you should feel right at home at Payamino in no time!